Replenish by NomadMD – Protocols and Procedures

 5.2 Keep patients as comfortable and relaxed as possible (offer a blanket, beverage, assistance with reclining chair, or changing the television)

 5.3 Verbally make them aware of any and all potential issues that may arise so there are no surprises:

-5.3.1 Instruct patients that they must ask providers for assistance before moving or standing with IV in order to avoid line back ups and fall risk reduction.
+5.3.1 Instruct patients that they must ask providers for assistance by pressing call button before moving or standing with IV in order to avoid line back ups and fall risk reduction.

 5.3.2 Tell them that the LR/NS bag should never be lowered below the heart in order to eliminate the chance of back flow.
 However if there is a little back flow of blood this is not abnormal and not to worry.

 5.3.3 Let the patient know that there may be a small amount of pain with IV insertion and some small amount of bruising may occur over the next few days, but it can be avoided by applying pressure for 5 minutes after treatment.

 5.3.4 Inform them they may feel a warmth or slight cold burn sensation if magnesium or calcium is administered.

 5.3.5 Instruct patient to inform provider immediately of any signs or symptoms of an allergic reaction...itching, rash, swelling of tongue, throat, shortness of breath, burning, redness, swelling or pain around IV site.

 5.4 Explain the factors that may cause a slow IV line: